snimu/blog/contents/propsal-mot-by-splitting/article.md

 ![Better & Faster Large Language Models via Multi-token Prediction: MTP by multiple language heads](images/mtp-meta.png)

-The issue I see with this is that it is the transformer that provides most of the intelligence; the language head just moves the output hidden state into a different representation, one in which it can be interpreted as token probabilities (after a softmax at least).
-For this to work best, the representation of the output hidden state must be very specialized to being helpful to the language head.
-In other words, for the language head to be able to make a very sharp prediction that puts a lot of weight on a single token, the output hidden state must already be a representation of that token in a different space.

-In the Meta Method, the output hidden state of the transformer must contain the information necessary to be decoded into four different tokens, and the job of differentiating between them lies with the language heads.
+This means that in the Meta Method, the output hidden state of the transformer must contain the information necessary to be decoded into four different probability distributions, and the job of differentiating between them lies with the language heads.

-I strongly suspect that this forces the model to implicitly learn what I want to make explicit: to store the information about each token in a different part of the hidden state.
+To do so, the output hidden state must be a weighted superposition of all tokens; but four times!
+I strongly suspect that this requires the different language heads (which, remember, are inverse embeddings) to look out for completely different embeddings each, and for those embeddings to be clearly linearly separable.
+In other words, the model must now project into a four times larger vocabulary.

+That's obviously very similarly to what I do: In the Meta Method, the hidden state of size `D` must be decoded into an effective vocabulary size of size `V * 4`, while in the split MTP method, a hidden state of size `D / 4` must be decoded into a vocabulary size `V`.
 However, there are a few disadvantages I see to the Meta Method compared to the one I'm proposing:

-- Just like my method, the Meta Method effectively reduces the available hidden state size
 - The Meta Method needs one language head per token predicted ahead; Mine only needs a single language head for them all
+- Of course, it is theoretically possible for the hidden state to represent the embeddings for the four language heads in such a linearly separable way that it's exactly equivalent to the split MTP method; but in the latter this is pre-determined from the start, while in the former, it has to be learned, which means that the gradient has less capacity to teach the model other, more important things (speaking very roughly)
-- This is speculation, but I believe that this hurts training dynamics.
-My (kinda vague) explanation is this: The language heads are required to select only parts of the hidden state.
-But they don't have an explicit selection mechanism like ReLU available to them.
-Also, they all work on the same hidden state.
+- Mechanistically (but kinda vaguely), the language heads in the Meta Method are required to select only parts of the same hidden state, but they don't have an explicit selection mechanism like ReLU available to them.
 Therefore, in order to be able to distinguish the information in the hidden state, they need to use combinations of hidden-state features to suppress ones meant for the other language heads, which wastes a lot of capacity.
-This, in turn, makes the effective size of each hidden-state chunk even smaller.
-(Again, this is just my vague speculation!)
+This, in turn, makes the effective size of each hidden-state chunk even smaller, unless the model has learned the linear separation perfectly.
-- A different perspective on why this hurts training dynamics (also speculative) is that it forces the language heads to compete over resources, which muddies the waters of the gradients, similarly to how [images and text compete in non-MoE language models](http://arxiv.org/abs/2504.07951).
+- The reason why I believe that learning the linear separability of the output token embeddings wastes a lot of training capacity is that it forces the language heads to compete over resources, which muddies the waters of the gradients, similarly to how [images and text compete in non-MoE language models](http://arxiv.org/abs/2504.07951).
 My hope is that with explicit splitting of the hidden state but sharing of a single language head, this competition for resources will be reduced

 #### DeepSeek's MTP